UNDERSTANDING THE EVICTION PROCESS

 THE NOTICE INFORMATION PRESENTED BELOW IS FROM THE CIVIL LAW SELF-HELP CENTER PUBLIC WEBSITE.
 IT IS PROVIDED FOR YOUR CONVENIENCE AND IS NOT LEGAL ADVICE ON HOW TO PROCEED WITH YOUR CASE.
 IF YOU ARE NOT SURE OF WHAT NOTICE TO USE, YOU SHOULD CONSULT AN ATTORNEY.

-Nevada Revised Statutes require a five-day notice to the tenant, instructing the tenant to either pay the rent or "quit" (leave) the rental property.
-To evict a tenant for nonpayment of rent, the landlord must "serve" (deliver) a Five-Day Notice to Pay Rent or Quit to the tenant.
+Nevada Revised Statutes require a seven-day notice to the tenant, instructing the tenant to either pay the rent or "quit" (leave) the rental property.
+To evict a tenant for nonpayment of rent, the landlord must "serve" (deliver) a Seven-Day Notice to Pay Rent or Quit to the tenant.
 (NRS 40.253(1)(a).)

 After service, a landlord cannot refuse to accept the tenant's rent.
 Rent includes late fees, but a summary eviction cannot be ordered for things like court costs, collection fees, attorney fees, and the like.
 (NRS 118A.150, NRS 188A.220(1)c.)